LAST REVIEWED SEPTEMBER 18, 2020 7:03 P.M. EST

-Metro Atlanta, and all of Georgia, remain under a Public Health State of Emergency through August 11, 2020.
+Metro Atlanta, and all of Georgia, remain under a Public Health State of Emergency through Oct.
+10, 2020.
 Residents are encouraged to remain home, but if they go out in public they should wear masks.
-Georgia’s percentage of positive cases has been on the rise in recent weeks.
-Both the hospitalization and death rate have been declining.

 Number of cases

-Several cities are now requiring people to wear face masks in public.
+The governor’s latest order allows counties and states to allow mask mandates in public.
 Residents who are over 65 years old are no longer ordered to shelter in place unless they live in a nursing home or long care facility or are medically fragile.
-Georgians are now asked to quarantine two weeks if travelling to NY, NJ, CT and Chicago.
+Georgians are required to quarantine two weeks if travelling to NY, NJ, CT and Chicago.

 Business and facilities

 There is no longer a party maximum for groups at restaurants.
 Bars can now have up to fifty people or 35% of listed fire capacity.
 Salad bars and buffets can reopen with cafeteria style service.
-Atlanta’s mayor has banned gatherings of 10 or more people on city property.
+Atlanta’s mayor asked that no one have gatherings of 10 or more people on city property and rolled back voluntarily reopening to Phase 1.

 Conventions are allowed as of July 1 if they meet 21 state requirements.
 Live performance venues could also open on July 1 if the business complies with state criteria.
-Music Midtown is the most recent large event to postpone.
+The Atlanta Falcons say there will be about 10,000 seats available to home games once they decide to allow fans.

-According to GEMA, 55% of ER beds are in use across Georgia.
-Seventeen percent of critical care beds are available and 17% of general inpatient beds are available in hospitals across the state.
-There are 983 adult ventilators in use, about 35% of the state’s inventory.
+According to GEMA, 46.5% of ER beds are in use across Georgia.
+There were 149 COVID-19 hospitalizations today.
+Across Georgia, 81.7% of critical care beds are in use and 79.9% of general inpatient beds are available in hospitals.
+There are 972 adult ventilators in use, about 32% of the state’s inventory.
 State virus tracking numbers are available daily at 3 p.m.

 How to help